NimaBakhshaie/Battle-Of-The-Schools/README.md

 - Google Chrome
 - An OpenAI API key
 - A Steel API key with Computer access and available credits
-- Optional: an ElevenLabs API key for the low-latency Eric conversational voice

 OpenAI and Steel usage are billed separately.
-ElevenLabs usage only applies when its voice is selected.

 ## Quick start